felvin-search/instant-apps/README.md

 You!
 Neera is a platform - create apps for yourself as well as others.

-## Why should I create one?
+## Contributing

-Because it's fun and it's a new kind of superpower. 😎
+Try creating a new app, it's fun and it's a new kind of superpower. 😎

 <!--
 ```sh